opnfv/opnfvdocs/docs/platformoverview/platformoverview.rst

 description to releases and provides documentation describing the scope and features provided.

+Since OPNFV releases contain different options (e.g. for installers, SDN controllers, etc.)
+We define a set of scenarios, that is a set of components, combinations and associated configuration.
+This set of scenarios shows which combinations of components and features are tested as part of the OPNFV release.

-This overview document introduces these components on a high level and points you to more detailed documentation.
+This overview document introduces these components and scenarios on a high level and points you to more detailed documentation.
 It describes the OPNFV Brahmaputra release.